A Quick Introduction

 Step 4: Configure Browser Settings

-• After selecting the desired browser apps, click on the dropdown icon and choose Configuration.
+- After selecting the desired browser apps, click on the dropdown icon from the given options and select Configuration.

 Step 5: Enable URL Blocking

-• Scroll down to find Block access to a list of URLs.
+- Scroll down until you see Block access to a list of URLs.

 Step 6: Enter Blocked URLs